kool-dev/kool/docs/2-Presets/CodeIgniter.md

 +DB_PORT=5432
 ```

-> In order to avoid permission issues with mysql and mariaDB, add a user other than root and a password to your **.env.example** file
+> In order to avoid permission issues with mysql and mariaDB, add a user other than root and a password to your **env** file

 ```diff
 -DB_USERNAME=root